How Much Compensation Can I Claim For Stress At Work?

 |Post-Traumatic Stress Disorder||Less Severe||£3,710 to £7,680||A virtually full recovery will have been made within one to two years and only minor symptoms will persist over any longer period.|

 Please note that the numbers above related to general damages only.
-Special damages will be unique on a case by case basis, so call us now to find out how much we think we can win for you.
+Special damages will be unique on a case by case basis depending on the amount of financial loss you’ve experienced, so please get in touch to find out how much we think we can win for you.

-We have many years of experience and hundreds of cases under our belt.
-Legal Expert’s in-house team of solicitors have experience in a wide range of illnesses, not just work-related stress.
+At Legal Expert, we have many years of experience and hundreds of successful cases under our belt.
+Our panel of specialist solicitors have experience handling cases involving a wide range of injury and illness, including work-related stress.

-We treat each client in a professional, yet friendly manner, and try to keep the legal jargon to the minimum when keeping our clients updated about their case.
-We always try to get you the most compensation possible, whilst working ethically and doing nothing that could jeopardise your claim.
+We treat each client in a professional, yet friendly manner and try to keep the legal jargon to a minimum when keeping our clients updated about their case.
+As a standard feature of our service, we will always push to win you the maximum compensation that your case deserves, as quickly and efficiently as possible.
+This way, you can relax and focus on your recovery in the knowledge that your claim is in safe hands, without having to deal with the anxiety of the claims process.

 You’ve reached the end of our guide on how to claim stress at work compensation.
-If you’d like more free legal advice, we can provide it.
+If you’d like more free legal advice, or have any questions such as “how much compensation for stress at work?”, we’re here to help.

 How much could I claim for stress in the workplace?

 This depends on how your workplace stress has affected your quality of life.
-More severe stress will attract higher awards.
+More severe stress will attract higher awards of compensation.

 Can I be sacked due to stress at work?